 How to Reduce Body Breakouts

 Aside from cleansing the skin immediately after a workout, there are a few other measures you can take to reduce body breakouts.
 Before we dive right in, it’s important to understand the difference between the skin on the face and the skin on the body.
-“With the skin on your face, the dermal layer is 1-2 millimeters thick,” Dr. Ginn says.
+“With the skin on your face, the dermal layer is one to two millimeters thick,” Dr. Ginn says.
 “On your back, this layer is up to an inch thick.
 Here, the hair follicle is sitting in deeper skin, making it harder to get to.”
 To address these breakouts, she likes to use topical products formulated with sulfur.
-Other acne-fighting formulas to look for are benzoyl peroxide and salicylic acid, but “benzoyl peroxide can stain your clothes, so be careful.”
+Other back and body acne-fighting treatments to look for are benzoyl peroxide and salicylic acid, but “benzoyl peroxide can stain your clothes, so be careful.”

 What About Body Breakouts Elsewhere?

 Dr. Ginn made a point to note that body breakouts typically only occur on the back and chest.
 “It’s rare to see it elsewhere,” she says.
 “If you do, see a dermatologist.”

 Editor’s Note: Acne-fighting ingredients like salicylic acid and benzoyl peroxide can make the skin more sensitive to sunlight.
-Be sure to apply a broad-spectrum sunscreen every day, and reapply at least once every two hours or immediately after swimming or sweating.
+Be sure to apply a non-comedogenic broad-spectrum sunscreen every day, and reapply at least once every two hours or immediately after swimming or sweating.
 Up the ante on sun protection by wearing protective clothing, as well as a wide-brimmed hat and sunglasses, and avoiding peak sun hours.
 Here are our favorite sunscreens for every skin type.